hwnjoroge/Computer-Vision/README.md

 **Problem Statement**

-● The task then is to build and evaluate a model for verifying people's age.
-To start working on the task, you'll have a set of photographs of people with their ages indicated.
+● Build and evaluate a model for verifying people's age.
+A set of photographs of people with their ages indicated has been provided to start off the task.

 **Project Instructions**